Enjoying our puzzle hints?

 SPIFF

-Definition: to make something look more attractive
+Definition: to make more attractive or stylish

 Connections #1003 explained